1. Purpose and Scope

 You must make a complaint within thirty (30) days of becoming aware of the facts.
 The different ways you may make a complaint about the service provided by Lycamobile are described below:

-3.1 Telephone: A Customer may make a complaint by telephone via our Customer care lines by dialling 1632 from any Lycamobile pre-paid SIM Account.
-There is a charge of 21 cents per call from Lycamobile number.
+3.1 Telephone: A Customer may make a complaint by telephone via our Customer care lines by dialling 1632 from any Lycamobile pre-paid SIM Account, Charges are free.

 If a Customer chooses, the Customer may instead contact the Customer care lines by dialling 26 500 16 32.
 Calls made to this number while the Customer is within Portugal will be charged at the standard tariff set out on Lycamobile’s website or the tariff set by the network operator whose network you are using if calling from a non-Lycamobile Account.